 If you’re new to RV’ing and find yourself wondering how to sanitize your RV water tank (or why you need to!), then this is info you don’t want to miss!

-We’ll go over how to easily sanitize an RV water tank, along with a few tips and tricks to get it done right.
+We’ll go over the best way to easily sanitize your fresh water tank, along with a few tips and tricks to get it done right.

-Safe drinking water is one of the most essential elements to consider when you are heading out for an adventure.
+Safe drinking water is one of the most essential elements for RV owners to consider when heading out for an adventure.

-If your RV hasn’t been used for quite some time, then it’s possible that the RV fresh water system could have bacteria growing in it.
+If your RV hasn’t been used for long periods, then it’s possible that the RV’s freshwater system could have bacteria growing in it.

 This is not uncommon, but not at all an ideal situation.

-An unsanitary water tank can cause stinky water and is a breeding ground for health problems if you ingest the water.
+An unsanitary water tank can cause foul odors or cause a bad taste and is a breeding ground for health problems if you ingest the water.

-Why and when to sanitize an RV water tank seems to be a common concern among RV campers so we’ll go over that along with all of the other info you need to know so that you can feel safe in knowing that your freshwater system has been cleaned, sanitized, and is safe for use.
+Why and when to sanitize the fresh water tank and water lines is a common concern so we’ll go over that along with all of the other info you need to know so that you can feel safe in knowing that your entire water system has been cleaned, sanitized, and is safe for use.

 Why Sanitize An RV Water Tank?

-Performing a thorough sanitization of your RV water system is essential to make sure you have clean, safe drinking water at all times during your travels.
+Performing a thorough sanitization of your RV’s fresh water tank and system is essential to make sure you have a clean, safe water source at all times during your camping trip.

-The RV fresh water tank, the hot water lines, and the hot water tank are all prone to bacterial growth if the system hasn’t been used recently.
+The RV fresh water tank, the hot water lines, and the hot water heater are all prone to bacterial growth if the system hasn’t been used recently.

 Drinking or using unclean water in your camper is the last thing you would want to do!

-It can cause health problems ranging from uncomfortable to severe, and sickness is the last thing anyone wants to deal with when they set out on an adventure.
+It can cause health problems ranging from uncomfortable to severe, and no one wants to deal with sickness when they set out on an adventure.

-That’s why it’s essential to sanitize the water system and get rid of all harmful elements to ensure that the water is safe for consumption.
+That’s why it’s essential to sanitize your RV’s water system at the beginning of the camping season and get rid of all harmful elements to ensure that the water supply is safe for consumption.

 Commonly Used Disinfectants

-Not sure what to use to sanitize your RV water tank?
-There are a few options, bleach is the most common but there are people who choose to use other products.
+Not sure what to use to sanitize your fresh water tank?
+There are a few options, plain liquid bleach is the most common but there are people who choose to use other products.

 Here are a few options that you could consider.

-Adding a little chlorine bleach to your water tank and running it through your faucets and shower can help clean the tank, lines, and will kill most bacteria that may be hiding in your RV water system.
+Adding diluted chlorine bleach to your water tank and running it through your faucets and shower can help clean the tank, lines, and will kill most types of bacteria that may be hiding in your RV water system.

-Household bleach solutions contain around 5-6 percent chlorine and this works wonders for sanitizing an RV water tank.
+Household bleach water solutions contain around 5-6 percent chlorine and this works wonders for sanitizing and leaving you with a fresh tank.

-Just make sure you don’t go for bleach products that contain artificial dyes, perfumes, and other additives.
+Just make sure you don’t use bleach products that contain artificial dyes, perfumes, and other additives.
 Plain bleach is what you want here.

 Commercial RV Water Sanitation Products